HabibaAhmed526/Amazon-Personalize-Recommender/README.md

 ---

-## Model Training & Recommendations
+## Recommender Setup & Recommendations

-- Used the **"Top Picks for You"** recommender.
+- **Used Built-in Recommender**: `Top Picks for You` (automatically trained under VOD)
-- Training was performed using the **User-Personalization** recipe.
+- No need to manually choose a recipe or train a custom solution
-- After training, I generated recommendations for multiple users from the dataset.
+- Amazon handled training and tuning automatically based on the uploaded interactions

 ### Sample Output for `user_id = 102`: